Azure/enterprise-azure-policy-as-code/Docs/settings-desired-state.md

 # Desired State Management

-> [!CAUTION]
+!!! danger

-> EPAC is a true desired state deployment technology.
+    EPAC is a true desired state deployment technology.
 It takes possession of all Policy Resources at the `deploymentRootScope` and its children.
 It will delete any Policy resources not defined in the EPAC repo.

 Desired State strategy enables you to adjust the default behavior to fit more complex scenarios, including shared responsibility scenarios.
 The use cases below show the archetypical use cases.
 For complex scenarios it is possible to combine multiple use cases.